 Nakamoto capped the number of bitcoins that could be created at 21 million.
 As of today, there are 19,430,143 BTC in circulation.
 It’s expected that all remaining bitcoins will be released by 2140.

 Uses of Bitcoin (BTC)

 Bitcoin has a lot of real-world use cases when compared with several other cryptocurrencies.
-It also has some advantages over traditional currencies which made many want to hold it.
+It also has some advantages over traditional currencies, which makes it appealing to investors.
 Below are some of the use cases of Bitcoin.

 1. Low-Cost Money Transfer

 One of the biggest advantages of Bitcoin is that, compared to other electronic payment systems, it has a very low transaction cost.
 Bitcoin’s transaction fee is not nearly as costly as the fees on money transfers brokered by banks, credit cards, and commercial software.